mxaddict/www.codedmaster.com/content/blog/2016-10-06-installing-ubuntu-16.04-in-virtualbox-with-guest-additions.md

 +++
-title = "Setup Ubuntu 16.04 in Virtualbox with Guest Additions" date = 2016-10-06
+date = 2016-10-06
-description = "A video tutorial on how to install Ubuntu 16.04 in VirtualBox and set up Guest Additions, complete with ISO download links for a smooth virtual machine experience."
+title = "Setup Ubuntu 16.04 in Virtualbox with Guest Additions" description = "A video tutorial on how to install Ubuntu 16.04 in VirtualBox and set up Guest Additions, complete with ISO download links for a smooth virtual machine experience."
 [taxonomies]
-tags = ["ubuntu", "virtualbox", "guest additions", "linux", "installation", "tutorial"] [extra] author = "mxaddict"
+tags = ["ubuntu", "virtualbox", "guest additions", "linux", "installation", "tutorial"]
 +++

 To install [Ubuntu 16.04][ubuntu] in [Virtualbox][vbox] all you need to do is